 The man who died half a million years ago.

-In a gravel pit at Boxgrove, just outside Chichester, the remains of a man have been discovered, half a million years old.
-Only a shin bone and two teeth were discovered, but his position, under thick layers of gravel, show that he is the oldest ‘man’ so far discovered in Britain.
+In a gravel pit at Boxgrove, just outside Chichester, the remains of a person have been discovered, half a million years old.
+Only a shin bone and two teeth were discovered, but the position, under thick layers of gravel, show that the remains are the oldest person so far discovered in Britain.

 Key Finds = flint artefacts / animal artefacts / homo heidelbergensis tibia

 Significance = the oldest person in Britain

 In 1982, flint tools and a hominin tibia were discovered in a gravel quarry at Boxgrove, West Sussex.
 At the time, it was quickly recognized to represented the earliest evidence of human occupation in Britain.

 Today the site is on the flat coastal plain, several miles from the sea to the south, and a mile from the low foothills of the South Downs to the north.
 Half a million years ago however, the site lay at the foot of chalk cliffs 200 metres high, which have since been totally eroded.
 In this picture (above) showing the quarry section, we see the foot of the former cliffs (top left), with some of the storm beaches thrown up by the sea (right).
 When the sea level fell, a broad grassy plain soon evolved, a rich habitat for animals and early man.